 • ISPS Handa Team of the Decade

 The votes are then totalled for each separate category to establish the category winners.

-NB All voting is by 'secret ballot', which means that members of the Academy do not know how one another vote, and the Voting Academy do not meet as part of the voting process.
+All voting is by 'secret ballot' via an independent online platform, which means that members of the Academy do not know how one another vote, and the Voting Academy do not meet as part of the voting process.

-The task of auditing votes for both phases is done by Deloittes.
+The task of auditing the votes is conducted by Deloitte.